 If appropriate steps are not taken to reverse the reef’s decline, the area risks being listed as “in danger” by UNESCO.
 The status of port expansions and the Great Barrier Reef’s overall health will stir controversy.

 According to the WWF report, many prominent banks are already backing away from financing coal terminals.
 Especially in the Great Barrier reef area due to concerns over environmental impacts.
 WWF urges companies not to invest.
-As well as fund any project that could threaten the Great Barrier Reef.
+As well as fund any project.
+Especially those that could threaten the Great Barrier Reef.
 Also it includes any other World Heritage Site.

-In conclusion, responsible management of the ocean is essential to preserving the crucial role of marine ecosystems.
+In conclusion, responsible management of the ocean is essential.
+Especially to preserving the crucial role of marine ecosystems.
 For they play more than a role in providing food and jobs for billions.
 Finally it should be a key feature of any roadmap for a sustainable future.